Ylvauk/git-intro/readme.md

 ### Scenario 4

-Your contractors have made their forks and are off finishing their work.
-You can now finally finish the feature you need to build.
+You have finished building the feature you've set out to build.
+Now, your contractors have made their forks and are off finishing their own work.

 You finish it up, push it to GitHub and then throw your hands up in the air.
 Eureka!
-Your'e finished.
+You're finished.
 Time for a celebratory cup of coffee.

-On your way to the gourmet coffee bar you bought with all that VC cash, you get a call from one of the contractors.
+On your way to the gourmet coffee bar you bought with all that investor money, you get a call from one of the contractors.
 They need the work you just finished to make sure that their code works with yours.

 They don't want it on a USB stick.

 **How can Git and GitHub help?**

 When your contractors fork the repository, they'll have a remote copy under their GitHub.
 They can clone that down and have a local and remote version of the repository of their own: their local is the copy on their laptop, their remote is the copy under their GitHub account (their fork).

 Your recent work, however, is in the original repository.
 The original repository is the **upstream** repository for you contractors.
 You can set multiple remotes for a local repository, provided they are based off the same original repository.
 So your contractors just have to set the original repository as the upstream repository for their local repository and they'll be able to pull changes from it (but not push changes to it).